angular/angular/aio/content/guide/singleton-services.md

 A singleton service is a service for which only one instance exists in an app.

-For a sample app using the app-wide singleton service that this page describes, see the
+For a sample application using the app-wide singleton service that this page describes, see the
 <live-example name="ngmodules"></live-example> showcasing all the documented features of NgModules.

 ## Providing a singleton service